oils-for-unix/oils/doc/ref/chap-front-end.md

 - In J8 **data** languages, control chars other than whitespace are illegal.
   This is consistent with the JSON spec.
 - In **source code**, control chars are allowed (but discouraged).
-  - For example, we don't check for control chars in unquoted OSH words, or YSH string literals.
+  - For example, in OSH, we don't check for control chars unquoted words words or string literals.
 They are treated like printable chars.
+  - TODO: YSH should only allow printable characters, which implies valid UTF-8.

 Note about `NUL` aka `0x00`: